 - Rights in relation to automated decision making and profiling.

-Please contact us for more information about the GDPR and your rights under data protection law or if you have a complaint about data protection at CCTA.
+Please contact us for more information about the UK GDPR and your rights under data protection law or if you have a complaint about data protection at CCTA.

 Alternatively contact our supervisory authority for data protection compliance (www.ico.org.uk):